 Education is an ever swinging pendulum.
 One thing that is not swinging back in our society is our advancements in technology.
 Who knew just 10 years ago that most people you would walk by on the street would be carrying a computer in their pockets.

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Some courses seem easier than others to implement student-centered instruction.
 Certainly, when you think of a science class, you think of the labs that are direct hands-on experimentation.
 A Social Studies class can be filled with simulations that represent different events from history.

 Why is Student-Centered Physical Education Necessary?

 I remember my gym teacher in my senior year.
 We were a good group of kids who tried hard, but she was very sports-oriented and if you weren’t “good” at an activity, she got really irritated that you weren’t trying.
 It’s not that we weren’t trying…there were just some activities we didn’t excel at.
 It was frustrating for us, but that was back in the days of cookie-cutter instruction, especially in a gym class.

 Maybe they are more into designing in an engineering type sense.
 Perhaps they can design some type of obstacle course that correlates to a topic in the curriculum.
 Perhaps during a dancing unit, you can appeal to a student who enjoys history to try to find some cultural dances from around the world to teach to the other students.
 This idea is a little outside of the box, but it will give the students more of an opportunity to buy-in to the class.

 Another way to increase student buy-in is to encourage goal setting.
 These don’t have to be large goals, but the unit can be directed towards each student reaching their personal goals.
 Perhaps someone is terrible at basketball.
 By the end of the unit, maybe their goal is to have one ball go through the net.

 Don’t approach this by saying “this is the skill you are working on”, but make it more so that different groups are working on different fundamentals: don’t have some students working on throwing a baseball and others playing an actual game.
 Think of this as a more drill-based activity that meets your students where their abilities are and help them to excel further.

 If your district has it available, there are also a number of digital tools that can be utilized in the physical education class.
 Games like PokemonGo and apps like Coacheseye and Vidalyze bring a digital element that still encourages movement and physical activity.
 Students can also create “how-to” videos for different physical activities and games, which could be utilized in the differentiated model discussed previously.